Stick gambling

-Stick gambling is a traditional hand game played by many indigenous people, with the rules varying among each group.
+Stick gambling is a traditional hand game played by many indigenous people in the Northern Regions of Canada and Alaska, with the rules varying among each group.
 It would typically be played when diverse groups met on the trail.
 Games could last for several days during which prized matches, shot, gunpowder, or tobacco would be staked.
 Traditionally, only men would take part.
 However in modern games, both genders are able to play.
 The Yukon Territory First Nations in Canada holds many annual hand games, or stick gambling tournaments, in which both genders play.

 Game Rules

 Two equally sized teams kneel on the ground facing one another.
 On one side, the players hide a token (idzi) in their fist.
 The token is passed back and forth between fists.
 Drummers behind provide music and sing gambling songs.
 When the captain on the opposing team claps their hands, the drumming ceases and the players show their fists.

 The captain then uses a hand signal to guess which hand the token is in, against all opposing players at once.
 A correct guess eliminates that player, and each player who has not been eliminated receives a counting stick.
 When all opposing players have been eliminated the right to hide the idzi passes to the other team.
 The game ends when one of the teams have two of the three 'judge sticks'.